I recently bought Victoria’s new book and given all the hype surrounding it, I figured i’d share my thoughts with you all.

 So, it’s safe to say, she’s pretty influential, not to mention incredibly knowledgable about all things fashion.

 I really admire Victoria.
-Not only is her work ethic infectious, her love and pure unmistakable passion for the fashion industry radiates throughout her content.
+Not only is her work ethic infectious, but her love and a pure unmistakable passion for the fashion industry also radiates throughout her content.

-Victoria describes the book as a ‘coffee table’ read and that is definitely something i’d agree with.
+Victoria describes the book as a ‘coffee table’ read which I tend to agree with.
 It’s a book you can pick up at any point, land on any chapter and indulge in the easy to digest, relaxed, yet captivating writing style.
-Not to mention that it is so aesthetically pleasing that you would definitely want to display it nicely upon any coffee table.
+Not to mention that it is so aesthetically pleasing that you would definitely want to display it nicely on any table.

 The book is divided into 6 rules.
 Each rule giving a unique take on how to stay ‘relevant’.
 For example, rule 2 outlines how to be aware of the impacts.
 Whilst rule 4 discusses being culturally aware and the importance of being diverse.

 Another great feature was the real-life examples from the fashion world, including nods to specific retailers and brands.